-You write out numbers on a check in the same way that you would write out a number in any other writing.
+You write out numbers on a check like you would write out a number in any other writing.
 The first digit is written out, followed by the word “and,” and then the next digit is written out.

 For example, if you are writing out the number 100, you would write one hundred and then write another zero to signify that there are no more digits.

 You can ensure your check is filled out correctly by following the steps above.
-It’s important to know that some of these steps are optional, such as the memo line or signature.
+It’s important to know that some actions, such as the memo line or signature, are optional.
 The most important thing is to be consistent so that you and the recipient know each section’s meaning when looking at a check.